 Home Safety Activities

-How Do Dinosaurs Stay Safe? by Jane Yolen is a fun way to get kids thinking and talking about their personal safety around the house (watch the reading here).
+How Do Dinosaurs Stay Safe? by Jane Yolen is a fun way to get kids thinking and talking about their personal safety around the house.

-Discuss, possibly asking if they have ever gotten hurt around the house and how that situation could have been avoided.
+Discuss, possibly asking if they have ever been hurt around the house and how that situation could have been avoided.

 Fire Safety Activities

-Stop Drop and Roll by Margery Cuyler tackles the issue of kids’ worries about fire in an amusing fashion (watch the reading here).
+Stop Drop and Roll by Margery Cuyler tackles the issue of kids’ worries about fire in an amusing fashion.

 At the end of Fire Prevention Week, the main character, little Jessica, is a much more confident and well-informed child.